star-system-labs/protocol-fees/README.md

 The Uniswap system consists of three core layers that work together across all supported chains:

-### 1. Asset Sink
+### 1. Token Jar

-Each chain deploys a local **Asset Sink** - an immutable smart contract that serves as the collection point for all fees on that chain.
+Each chain deploys a local **Token Jar** - an immutable smart contract that serves as the collection point for all fees on that chain.

 ```
-Fee Sources → Asset Sink → Releaser → Fee Conversion
+Fee Sources → Token Jar → Releaser → Fee Conversion
 ```

 **Key Properties:**